Finbuckle/Finbuckle.MultiTenant/docs/EFCore.md

 }
 ```

-If the derived database context overrides OnModelCreating is it critical that the base class OnModelCreating is called last:
+If the derived db context overrides `OnModelCreating` is it recommended that the base class `OnModelCreating` method is called last so that the multitenant query filters are not overwritten.

 ```cs
 public class BloggingDbContext : MultiTenantDbContext